Accelerate your career advancement in the heart of San Francisco—a global epicenter for hospitality and tourism

 Emerging Trends and Industry-Proven Tools

 Students in the program are challenged to consider businesses as global service organizations where time-based products disappear when not sold; the work force may be unionized; and customers are also guests that play an integral part of creating their own service experience.
-The required coursework covers hospitality practices that have fundamentally changed how other industries operate such as service operations management, human resource management, and revenue and yield management.
+The required coursework covers hospitality and tourism practices that have fundamentally changed how other industries operate such as service operations management, human resource management, and revenue and yield management.

 Applied Curriculum Immersed in a Global Perspective